 The therapeutic potential of certain nuclear receptors is already exploited by the pharma industry, such that they are the molecular target of approximately 13% of authorized medications (for example, estrogens, glucocorticoids, androgens, vitamin D, fibrates).
 The orphan nuclear receptors, for which no natural ligand has been identified, represent another potential source of therapeutic targets.

-ROR and Rev-Erb, examples of key nuclear receptors targeted at Genfit
+ROR: example of key nuclear receptors targeted at GENFIT

-The nuclear receptors ROR (α, β, γ) and Rev-Erb (α, β) are implicated in key physiological processes such as the regulation of lipid and glucose metabolism.
+The nuclear receptors ROR (α, β, γ) are implicated in key physiological processes such as the regulation of lipid and glucose metabolism.
 They also participate in the regulation of certain inflammatory responses.
 The identification and characterization of synthetic ligands for these nuclear receptors thus represents a therapeutic opportunity for the treatment of certain metabolic and inflammatory diseases.

-Based on the understanding of the physiopathological implications of ROR and Rev-Erb in diseases of interest for Genfit, we are exploring two novel therapeutic approaches related to RORγ and Rev-Erbα respectively.
+Based on the understanding of the physiopathological implications of ROR in diseases of interest for GENFIT, we are exploring a novel therapeutic approache related to RORγ, in the TGFTX1 program.